Bosnian genocide: Controversy and denial

 Although the ICTY prosecutors had access to them during the trials, some of the minutes of wartime meetings of Yugoslavia's political and military leaders, were not made public as the ICTY accepted the Serbian argument that to do so would damage Serbia's national security.
 Although the ICJ could have subpoenaed the documents directly from Serbia, it did not do so and relied instead on those made public during the ICTY trials.
 Two of the ICJ judges criticised this decision in strongly worded dissents.
 Marlise Simons reporting on this in The New York Times, states that "When the documents were handed over [to the ICTY], the lawyers said, a team from Belgrade made it clear in letters to the tribunal and in meetings with prosecutors and judges that it wanted the documents expurgated to keep them from harming Serbia's case at the International Court of Justice.
 The Serbs made no secret of that even as they argued their case for 'national security,' said one of the lawyers, adding, 'The senior people here [at the ICTY] knew about this'.".
 Simons continues that Rosalyn Higgins the president of the ICJ, declined to comment when asked why the full records had not been subpoenaed, saying that "The ruling speaks for itself".
 Diane Orentlicher, a law professor at American University in Washington, commented "Why didn't the court request the full documents?
 The fact that they were blacked out clearly implies these passages would have made a difference.", and William Schabas, a professor of international law at the University of Ireland in Galway, suggested that as a civil rather than a criminal court, the ICJ was more used to relying on materials put before it than aggressively pursuing evidence which might lead to a diplomatic incident.

 Denial

-Writers, including Edward S. Herman, believe that the Srebrenica massacre was not genocide.
-They cite that women and children were largely spared and that only military age men were targeted.
-This view is not supported by the findings of the ICJ or the ICTY.
+Several prolific writers and academics, including Noam Chomsky and Edward S. Herman, have argued that the Srebrenica massacre does not constitute genocide.
+Such advocates often cite that women and children were largely spared and that only military age men were targeted.
+This view is not supported by the findings of the ICJ nor the ICTY.

+According to the Radislav Krstić appellate judgment:

+The final list of those killed in the Srebrenica genocide includes 694 children.